stefansimik/nautilus_trader_examples/README.md

 Contributions are highly appreciated! 🚀

 Feel free to submit pull requests and share your own examples to make this repository even better!
+You can either add your own examples from scratch or use the starter template located in `src/0000 Starter template for examples` as a foundation for your contribution.

-To maintain a high quality of examples, all contributions should meet the following criteria:
+To maintain a quality of examples, all contributions should meet the following criteria:

 1. **Minimalistic and focused:**
-   * Examples should ideally be as simple as possible and clearly demonstrate the usage of a single concept, feature or area of Nautilus Trader.
+   * Examples should ideally be as simple as possible and clearly demonstrate the usage of a single concept, feature or area of NautilusTrader.
 2. **Self-contained:**
    * Each example (and its directory) must include all the necessary components — such as code and required data — to run the example independently.
    * If possible try to reuse existing market data